nukopian/DBIx-Squirrel/README.md

 - Some DBIx-Squirrel iterator method names (`reset`, `first`, `next`, `single`, `find`, `all`) may be familiar to other DBIx-Class programmers who use them for similar purposes.

+# COPYRIGHT AND LICENSE

+    Copyright (c) 2020-2024 Iain Campbell

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ![DBIx-Squirrel](resources/images/repository-social-card.png)